david-tejada/rango/readme.md

 - Build: `npm run build`
 - Go to [chrome://extensions/](chrome://extensions/), enable `developer mode`, click `load unpacked`, go into the `dist` folder that you just build and click open.

-Once you have done this in order to update you just have to:
+Once you have done this, in order to update, you just have to:

 - Update your repo: `git pull`
 - Install with npm: `npm install`